djmoffat/djmoffat.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am Dave Moffat.
-I am an Artifical Intelligence (AI) and Machine Learning (ML) Research Scientist at [PML](https://pml.ac.uk).
+I am an Artificial Intelligence (AI) and Machine Learning (ML) Research Scientist at [Plymouth Marine Laboratory](https://pml.ac.uk).
 I work on applying Artifical Intelligence and Machine Learning techniques to Earth Observation data to formulate a better understanding of the natural world.

 My background is in applied AI, with a focus on audio and time series data.
 I studied Artificial Intelligence and Computer Science BSc. at Edinburgh University, and then went on to study studying Digital Music Processing MSc. at Queen Mary University of London, followed by a Computer Science PhD at the same institution.
 Since then, I have worked as a post-doctoral researcher and university lecturer, before moving to PML.